JonathanMEdwards/subtext10/doc/language.md

 n = numbers & 1 & 2 & 3
 c = customers &(with{.name := 'Joe', .address := 'Pleasantown, USA'})
 ```
 The `&` function takes an array as it’s left input and an item value as its right input, resulting in an array equal to the input plus a new item with that value.
 The default value of the item is the array template.
-In a table it is often convenient to use a `with` block as above to revise some of the columns and let the others default to their template values.
+In a table it is often convenient to use a `with` block as above to update some of the columns and let the others default to their template values.

 The `followed-by` function concatenates two arrays: `array1 followed-by array2` is a copy of `array1` with all the items from `array2` added to its end.
 The two array must have the same type template.